 For more inspiration, you might want to check out our article, 8 African destinations for a life-changing adventure.
 Or, for a more personalised account of travelling through Africa, why not check out Lifestyle Editor Elise Christian’s feature; 10 highlights from South Africa, Zimbabwe, and Botswana?

-You can also explore Africa holiday deals using the button below.
+You can also explore Africa holiday deals on our website below.

 Are you intrigued by any of these destinations?
 Or do you have your own ideas about Africa’s best hidden gems?
 We’d love to hear about your travel experiences in the comments below!